el3um4s/strani-anelli-blog/_posts/2021/2021-12-07-how-to-find-the-sum-of-an-array-of-objects-in-javascript/2021-12-07-how-to-find-the-sum-of-an-array-of-objects-in-javascript.md

 ---
-title: "How To Find The Sum of an Array of Bbjects in JavaScript"
+title: "How To Find The Sum of an Array of Objects in JavaScript"
 published: true
 usa_webp: true
 header: